omarcely/Roberto2021/README.md

 ### Code

-Contains the code used in the final implementation of the Vehicle.
+Contains the code used in the final implementation of the vehicle.
 This is the only folder requiered in order to replicate the device and have similar results.

 ### ChasisDesign